Request for Proposals

 Description of Program

 Applicants must be an independent investigator(s) who is tenure track faculty at an academic institution located within a 160-mile radius* of Northwestern University.
-Although all such academic researchers are eligible, priority is given to applicants who are from minority serving institutions.
 Ongoing research activity in either developmental biology or applied mathematics/physics is a criterion.

 *The 160-mile radius does include many colleges and universities located within Michigan.
 We are not including Lake Michigan with the radius.
 Please contact Tiffany Leighton Ozmina to confirm that your college or university is included with the radius.